-You’ll be pleasantly surprised to find splashes of street art in Singapore—you just need to know where to look (Kampong Glam or Tiong Bahru, for instance).
-Click here for a comprehensive guide to the best places to feast your eyes on local street art.
+You’ll be pleasantly surprised to find splashes of street art in Singapore—you just need to know where to look (Kampong Glam or Tiong Bahru are some examples).
+You can also check out ARTWALK Little India to feast your eyes on local cultural street art.

 The urban farms

 We may have more high-rise buildings than farmland, but that doesn’t mean farming isn’t possible.
 Many city-slicking green thumbs have taken to urban farming to grow their own food.
-Get the farm-to-table experience at eateries such as Edible Garden City and ‘modern-day kampung’ (a small village or community of houses) One Kind House, or try your hand at urban farming at Urban Farm and Barn.
+Get the farm-to-table experience at eateries such as Open Farm Community and ‘modern-day kampong’ (a small village or community of houses) One Kind House, or try your hand at urban farming at Urban Farm and Barn.

 The scenic railway track